odea-project/qAlgorithms/report/report.md

 (tests 1, 2 and 4 are negative) could be returned by this program.
 The tests also grant better insight into the weaknesses of the algorithm.
-Through them, a probable cause for incorrect splits in bins could be identified as an acceptable gap in a small bin which was too large while the correct bin was still part of another, orders of magnitude greater bin.
+Through them, a probable cause for incorrect splits in bins could be identified as an acceptable gap in a small bin which was considered too large while the correct bin was still part of another, orders of magnitude greater bin.

 The program is now flexible and accessible for future expansions.
 It is now